 The kiss lasted for a few minutes, then, holding hands they went down the aisle and outside of the church where they were showered with rice and well wishes.
 Now, it was off to the reception at The Hackney Assembly Hall.
 Everyone was dazzled by its sumptuous grandeur and deco-style.
 Everything was perfect and it was an unforgettable evening.

 “Happy?”
 Clive asked Ndeshi as they danced their first dance as newlyweds.
 She was positively glowing, making him feel like his heart was going to burst because of the deep love he felt for her.

 “I’m deliriously happy,” he replied with a smile.
 He didn’t think it was possible to be happy after losing his father but he was.
 And he couldn’t wait to start his new life with this incredible woman.

 Hours later, they were on their way to Positano for their honeymoon.
 They arrived just after midnight and were thankful when at last, they were in their suite in the elegant Villa Boheme.
 It was the Puccini Suite with its stylish antiques, Vietri tiled floor, inlaid ceiling and a breathtaking view of the sea and Positano.
 Ndeshi looked around her, her eyes wide.
-“I’ve never been such a beautiful hotel before,” she exclaimed.
+“I’ve never been in such a beautiful hotel suite before,” she exclaimed.